 Find a care provider trained in breech/transverse birth

 Seek out a care provider that’s trained and versed in handling breech/transverse birth.
-Most aren’t.
-Yet, this isn’t always a good reason to have major abdominal surgery (cesarean).
+Most are not, yet this is not always a good reason to have major abdominal surgery (cesarean).

 Christyn King, owner of Phoenix Rising Yoga Therapy in VT helps moms do all they can to assist baby in having the space they need to get into a heads-down position.
 Sometimes though, no matter what you do your baby just won’t turn.
 For one reason or another.

-Here’s what she told me “Turning babies can be frustrating, esp. if you try many things and nothing works.
+Here’s what she says “Turning babies can be frustrating, especially if you try many things and nothing works.
 In this situation it’s good to think of baby having its own wisdom at work.
 This makes for an element of surrender.
 You’ve done all that you can.
 Let go.
 Let God.”

-If you have any tips to add here, please comment below.
-That way we can all help one another.
+If you have any tips to add to this list, please comment below!

 Photo Credits: http://autismum.com/2012/08/19/guggie-and-her-gaggle/ and http://archive.tcoyf.com/forums